Spread the love

 Venice is a port city in Italy that was founded by the Dutch in the 16th century.
 The city was an important trading hub for centuries, and its port was a major point of entry for Dutch traders and settlers.
 Venice’s distinctive architecture reflects its Dutch past, and the city is home to some of Italy’s most important maritime attractions, such as the Maritime Museum, which chronicles the city’s maritime history.

-See also The Best Coastal Towns Without Hurricanes
+See also Discovering the Best Shopping in California's Coastal Towns

 Summary